carbon-language/carbon-lang/docs/project/principles/static_open_extension.md

 constraint that all of the functions in the group are implemented.
 Consider a random-access iterator, which has a number of methods.
-If a C++ template function only accesses some of those methods which happens to match the subset defined for a type, the code will work temporariliy but fail later when the code is changed to use a different subset.
+If a C++ template function only accesses some of those methods which happens to match the subset defined for a type, the code will work temporarily but fail later when the code is changed to use a different subset.

 Another approach to operator overloading is to use methods with a specific name.